Langney

-Langney is a distinct part of Eastbourne, East Sussex and is on the eastern side of the popular seaside resort.
-The original village and priory have now been amalgamated with the main town of Eastbourne, and Langney was identified as a single self-contained polling ward within the borough of Eastbourne until 2002.
+Langney is a distinct area of Eastbourne, East Sussex, located on the eastern side of the popular seaside resort.
+The original village and priory have since been incorporated into the main town of Eastbourne, and Langney was identified as a single self-contained polling ward within the Borough of Eastbourne until 2002.

 Etymology

 The etymology of Langney is from the Anglo-Saxon root for Long (lang) and Island (ey).
 Other local place names contain the suffix 'ey' with this historic meaning because the sea level was rather higher in the pre-Conquest period and areas of higher land stood out as 'islands' or rather 'eys'.
 Pevensey shares the same etymology.
 Langney proper - the 'Long Island' - thus refers to the higher part i.e. where the shopping centre now is.

 Langney Priory

 Langney contains the Grade II Listed Langney Priory.
 The oldest part of this building dates to the twelfth century.
 It was built by Cluniac monks from the very much larger Priory of St Pancras at Lewes.
 This lesser building at Langney was thus a monastic grange of the senior house.
 Langney Priory which had been scheduled for demolition in the 1950s was as of 2019 undergoing redevelopment.